L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Discussion

 \section{Discussion}

-{ One major question that our paper does not address is assessing goodness-of-fit.
-For stochastic block models, this problem has been well-solved \citep{lei2016goodness}.
-The common approach is based on the fact that the largest singular value of a matrix $\tilde A$, denoted by $\sigma_1(\tilde A)$, where
+Goodness-of-fit test for $\beta$-models is an interesting but challenging topic for future research.
+For stochastic block models (SBM), this problem was addressed by \citet{lei2016goodness}.
+The largest singular value $\sigma_1(\tilde A)$ of a matrix $\tilde A$, defined by